 1. Establish methods that enable tacit knowledge to flow.
 People need to have better and deeper conversations around issues that matter.
 Training on better communication and meeting techniques can be offered.
 Examples of knowledge-sharing need to be made by decision-makers.
 People need to select their own tools, develop their own PKM practices, and be allowed to experiment.
 This takes time and a safe place to share.
 Monitoring is done while immersed in this complex adaptive system of people learning and sharing knowledge in multiple ways.

-2. Establish places for teams to work out loud.
+2. Establish places for teams to narrate their work.
 An enterprise social network is one such environment.
 However, these groups will only share their knowledge if individuals have the abilities and aptitudes to do so.
 You may have to go back to step one.

 3. Finally, once people are conversing, sharing, learning, and experimenting in the open can the organization start to harvest insights from community managers and through good curation practice.
 This explicit knowledge becomes the stock on which to build the system of record, and such things as lessons recorded, and perhaps even learned. of course, there has to be something to curate, and that is only available when most people in the organization freely share.